-When designing parts for injection moulding, there are some key design considerations to bear in mind to ensure high-quality injection moulded parts.
+When designing parts for injection moulding, there are some key design considerations to bear in mind to ensure successful injection moulding and manufacturing high-quality parts.
 In this section, we will outline some of the key design considerations to improve the manufacturability of your parts for injection moulding.
 These design recommendations are summarised below, and we also have a comprehensive look at these guidelines in our design guide.

 Wall thickness depends on the material used as material flow rate will influence the minimum wall thickness required.
-The table below summaries the recommended wall thicknesses for some of the most commonly used injection moulding materials:
+The table below summarises the recommended wall thicknesses for some of the most commonly used materials:

 Rib orientation and Height